ticianavalle/2016goals/README.md

 8. The Swallow's Tower by Andrzej Sapkowski - To Read
 9. Lady of the Lake by Andrzej Sapkowski - To Read
 10. Season of Storms by Andrzej Sapkowski - To Read
-11. Hitchhikers guide to the Galaxy by Douglas Adams *reading
+11. Hitchhikers guide to the Galaxy by Douglas Adams
 12. Casual Vacancy by JK Rowling
+13. The Restaurant at the End of the Universe by Douglas Adams *reading

 -------------------